-Across the world, an average working week is typically 35 hours, which means most of us end up spending 7 hours a day at our desks.
+Across the world, an average working week is typically 35 hours, which means most of us end up spending 7 hours a day at office desks.

-It is safe to say that in a typical working week, we end up spending at least 1/3rd of our time on office desks.
+It is safe to say that in a typical working week, we end up spending at least 1/3rd of our time at the office tables.
 And that’s a lot!

 Sure, team collaboration tools like Chanty help improve productivity and business communication.
 But the ambiance and desk decor play a crucial role in productivity too.

-According to research by Techtoday, office spaces that introduced green plants and let sunlight in improved the productivity of employees by up to 6 percent and enhanced creativity by 15 percent.
+According to research by Techtoday, office tables that introduced green plants and let sunlight in improved the productivity of employees by up to 6 % and enhanced creativity by 15 %.

 In this article, we discuss desk decor ideas to turn your workplace from drab to fab.
-Particularly if you are going through employee burnout — a change in the desk decor can do wonders for your workspace.
+Particularly if you are going through employee burnout — a change in the office cubicle decor can do wonders for your workspace.

 Introduce living plants for desk decor

 Photo by Slava Keyzman on Unplash

-Introducing living plants to a workspace can reduce stress and enhance the sense of well-being.
+Introducing living plants as office cubicle decor can reduce stress and enhance the sense of well-being.
 It’s not feasible to get a bouquet of flowers every day, but a pop of green would be just perfect.
 A trio of succulents for example is a good pick because not only are they inexpensive but also low-maintenance.

 Here’s a list of a few more plants— Devil’s Ivy (also called pothos which is an evergreen vine); Aglaonema (also called aglos); Ficus Benjamina (also called weeping fig); Bromeliads; Philodendron; Peace lily; Dracaena; Sanseveria and — of course— Cacti.